pustovitDmytro/logger-decorator/.github/PULL_REQUEST_TEMPLATE.md

     c.
 You have only one commit (if not, squash them into one commit).

+    d.
+Commit message follows [convention](../CONTRIBUTING.md#commit-message).
+Good example is: `Docs: fixes typo in 'rejection' word`.

-    d. `npm test` doesn't throw any error.
+    e. `npm test` doesn't throw any error.
 If it does, fix them first and amend your commit (`git commit --amend`).

 3. **After** these steps, you're ready to open a pull request.